atharva102/QH_VideoPlayer/README.md

 4. If the video is replayed, it would still play file 1 followed by file 2.
 5. https://videojs.com/ is the url to access the source files for the library.

-1.clone this repository.
-2. In terminal write npm run start.
-3. localhost server will start in the browser.